Darkdragon14/ha-guest-mode/README.md

 Create login link for [Home Assistant](https://www.home-assistant.io/) that you can share with guests.

-This is a fork of the original [Virtual-keys](https://github.com/kcsoft/virtual-keys) integration, designed for managing a "Guest Mode" in Home Assistant.
-It allows you to set up a dedicated mode for guest-friendly smart home interactions, ensuring a tailored experience while protecting personal configurations.
-It's based on the code og [@kcsoft](https://github.com/kcsoft), I forked it and I work on it to have one repository and a start date.
+It's based on the code of [@kcsoft](https://github.com/kcsoft), I forked it and I work on it to have one repository and a start date.
 Other changes are coming

 # Installation